 Day 1 – Tackle the Duomo

 If this is your first time in Florence, I highly recommend a visit to the Duomo.
-Sure it’s touristy, but it’s touristy for a reason (plus, um, you’re in Florence in the first place which is crazy touristy, so just embrace it).
+It’s certainly not a hidden gem of Florence.
+It’s incredibly touristy in fact.
+But it’s touristy for a reason (plus, um, you’re in Florence in the first place which is crazy touristy, so just embrace it).
 It’s truly a stunner from the outside and it’s worth checking out from the inside, too.

-This should be the first thing you do because it’s only open for a few hours a day and the longer in the day you wait, the busier it will be (or you’ll just totally miss out on getting to go inside).
-So set the alarm for early and grab a cappuccino and pastry quickly before you head out the door.
+This should be the first thing you do because it’s only open for a few hours a day and the later in the day you go, the busier it will be (or you’ll just totally miss out on getting to go inside).
+So set the alarm early and grab a cappuccino and pastry quickly before you head out the door.

 With only 3 days in Florence, you don’t have a ton of time to be waiting in line all day.
 If you plan to visit the Duomo, be sure to get a tour ticket so that you can skip the line and head straight in with a guide who will teach you loads about the history of the building as well as the city itself.
 It’s worth the price.